Multifamily Family Self-Sufficiency Program

-- A financial incentive for residents to increase their earnings in the form of an escrow account that increases as residents’ earnings increase.
+- A financial incentive for residents to increase their earnings in the form of an escrow account that grows as residents’ earnings increase.
 The escrow account helps residents build savings that they can use to improve their quality of life and advance their personal goals.

 - Case management or coaching to help residents access services they may need to overcome barriers to employment and strengthen their financial capabilities.

 NOTE: This page is for FSS programs serving residents of HUD-assisted multifamily housing.
 For information on FSS programs serving public housing residents or Housing Choice Voucher holders, visit PIH's FSS page.

 Deputy Assistant Secretary Lamar Seats shares an important message about the FSS program in this brief video.

 “I encourage our housing owners and management agents to learn more about Family Self-Sufficiency and choose to offer this opportunity to their residents.
 Please join HUD in offering our residents the opportunity to build a brighter financial future.
 We all must work together to create access to opportunity and vibrant communities for all.”

 FSS Program Guidebook for Owners of Project-Based Section 8 Developments